tommiehansen/gab/README.md

 If something does not work, it simply does not work since time hasn't existed yet to get it working.

 ###### Breaking changes
+14/4 2018
+Added MySQL (InnoDB) option but this also forced a new format to be used.
+A conversion tool for old SQLite db's is included under the new /tools/ -folder.
+Goto <your install>/tools/ and run it if you would like to convert your old data to the new database format.
+For massive runs it is also recommended to use the new MySQL option.

 26/3 2018
 Cleaned up most stuff and optimized many more + added a lot of things 'under the hood'.
 A lot of changes and changes to things such as the databases etc. This make this a version _incompatible_ with the prior (first released) version.